Kentucky Contractor Insurance Requirements

 The Kentucky Department of Workers' Claims, a division of the Kentucky Labor Cabinet, administers the workers' compensation program.
 Employers with one or more employees are generally required to carry coverage, with narrow exceptions for sole proprietors operating without employees and certain family-member employment arrangements.

 Scope and coverage limitations: This page addresses insurance obligations as they apply to contractors operating under Kentucky jurisdiction, including commercial and residential construction activity.
 It does not address federal contractor insurance requirements, construction projects on tribal lands, or insurance mandates in adjacent states.
 Requirements described here reflect Kentucky statutory and regulatory frameworks; contractors working across state lines must verify the insurance laws of each jurisdiction where work is performed.
-For a broader view of contractor obligations across Kentucky, the /index provides a structured entry point into the full reference framework.
+For a broader view of contractor obligations across Kentucky, the provides a structured entry point into the full reference framework.

 How it works